friday27/backend-dev/leetcode_note.md

 986\.
 Interval List Intersections **(Review)**
 993\.
 Cousins in Binary Tree
 997\.
 Find the Town Judge
+1002\.
+Find Common Characters
 1008\.
 Construct Binary Search Tree from Preorder Traversal
+1013\.
+Partition Array Into Three Parts With Equal Sum
 1022\.
 Sum of Root To Leaf Binary Numbers
 1029\.
 Two City Scheduling
 1035\.
 Uncrossed Lines **(Study: DP!)**
+1089\.
+Duplicate Zeros (To be improved)
+1154\.
+Day of the Year
+1184\.
+Distance Between Bus Stops
 1232\.
 Check If It Is a Straight Line （[三點共線行列式](https://xyzghio.xyz/threePointInlineDiscriminance/), or you can compare slopes)
 1277\.
 Count Square Submatrices with All Ones **(Review)**
 1394\.
 Find Lucky Integer in an Array (To be improved)